 Letters of Recommendations

-Applicants must provide three Letters of Recommendation to be submitted separately by the writers.
-Recommendations may be made by teacher, counselors, organization leaders or employer.
-A recommendation must include the name, address, telephone, and email contact information of writer.
+Applicants must provide three Letters of Recommendation on letterhead.
+Recommendations may be made by teachers, counselors, organization leaders, or employers.
+A recommendation must include the name, address, telephone, and email contact information of the writer.
 Applicants must inform the person writing the letter of recommendations that he/she must address the following:

 1) Provide testimony to your aptitude, curiosity, and industriousness